Joe Schmidt confirms he will leave Ireland after 2019 World Cup

 Ireland head coach Joe Schmidt will leave his role after the 2019 World Cup.
 Photo: Oisin Keniry/Inpho

-Joe Schmidt will leave his role as Ireland head coach after the 2019 Rugby World Cup with Andy Farrell coming in as his replacement, the IRFU have confirmed.
+Joe Schmidt has announced he will retire from coaching after the 2019 World Cup and Andy Farrell will succeed him as Ireland boss.

-Schmidt has led Ireland to a hugely successful 2018 which included a Grand Slam win, a series win in Australia and a first ever victory on home soil over the All Blacks.
-That all resulted in him being crowned Coach of the Year the World Rugby Awards in Monte Carlo on Sunday night.
+New Zealander Schmidt had been regarded as a future All Blacks coach, but he has announced that he will finish coaching following next autumn’s tournament in Japan.

-As expected, Farrell will replace him after working under the Kiwi since 2016, following spells with England and Saracens.
+“I have decided to finish coaching and will prioritise family commitments after the Rugby World Cup in 2019,” Schmidt said in a statement issued by the IRFU.

 Breaking News: Joe Schmidt to finish coaching after RWC2019.
 Andy Farrell will become head coach after that tournament. #IrishRugby #ShoulderToShoulder #TeamOfUs pic.twitter.com/aBAU6RxhWH— Irish Rugby (@IrishRugby) November 26, 2018